-a request by a student for a review of a Stage 2 decision taken by the University in accordance with the 'Handbook of Student Regulations'.
-See Appendix G for further information.
+a request by a student for a review of a Stage 2 decision taken by the University in accordance with Appendix G of the 'Handbook of Student Regulations'.

-Staff

-all persons employed in the service of the University.
+Staff all persons employed in the service of the University.

-Stage 2 Decision

-a decision taken by the University in accordance with the 'Handbook of Student Regulations' at the formal stage of the process.
+Stage 2 Decision a decision taken by the University in accordance with a decision taken by the University in accordance with the 'Handbook of Student Regulations' at the formal stage of the process.